CHAPTER 111. SEED TESTING, LABELING AND STANDARDS

 (3) Percentage by weight of a pure seed component in excess of 5.0% of the whole, other crop seed, inert matter and weed seeds if occurring.

-(4) Percentage of germination of a pure seed component.
+(4) Percentage of germination of a pure seed component and hard seed if applicable.

 (5) The calendar month and year the test was completed to determine the percentages.